 Article 4, paragraph 1 (a)

 Article 3 of the Aarhus Regulation stipulates the right of any person to have access to environmental information held by EU institutions and bodies.
-Article 3 refers to the Transparency Regulation, which applies not only to documents of a general nature, but also, subject to certain specific rules in the Aarhus Regulation, to requests for environmental information.
+Article 3 refers to the Access-to-documents Regulation, which applies, subject to specific rules in the Aarhus Regulation, also to requests for environmental information.

-As stipulated by the Aarhus Convention, an applicant is not obliged to state reasons for the application (Article 6(1) of the Transparency Regulation).
-A specific online form is available and its use is recommended for applications.
+An applicant is not obliged to state reasons for the application (Article 6(1) of the Access-to-documents Regulation).
+An online form is available for applications.

-According to Article 6(2) of the Transparency Regulation, EU institutions and bodies shall ask the applicant to clarify the application if it is not sufficiently precise, and assist the applicant in doing so.
+According to Article 6(2) of the Access-to-documents Regulation, EU institutions and bodies shall ask the applicant to clarify the application if needed, and assist the applicant in doing so.

 Article 4, paragraph 1 (b)

-Article 10 of the Transparency Regulation sets out in which format documents are made available to the applicant.
-The applicant can either consult the documents on the spot or receive a copy, including an electronic copy.
+Article 10 of the Access-to-documents Regulation sets out in which format documents are made available.
+The applicant can either consult them on the spot or receive a copy, including electronically.
 In practice, electronic copies are the prevailing form for giving access.

-The Commission keeps a record of requests and answers through its internal database GESTDEM.
+The Commission records requests on its internal database GESTDEM.

 Article 4, paragraph 2

-Articles 7 and 8 of the Transparency Regulation specify the time limits for initial and confirmatory applications.
-The deadline for replies (15 working days) is shorter than the maximum deadline provided in the Aarhus Convention (1 month).
+Articles 7 and 8 of the Access-to-documents Regulation specify the time limits for initial and confirmatory applications.
+The deadline for replies (15 working days) is shorter than the maximum allowed in the Aarhus Convention (1 month).
 Furthermore, there is a general obligation to handle applications promptly.

-The Transparency Regulation does provide for the deadline to be extended for another 15 working days in exceptional cases, for example when a very large number of documents is requested.
-Again, the deadline for extension is shorter than the maximum additional deadline under the Convention (another month).
+In exceptional cases, for example if applications concern a very large number of documents, the deadline may be extended for another 15 working days.
+Again, this deadline is shorter than the maximum additional deadline under the Convention (another month).

 Article 4, paragraphs 3 and 4

-The grounds for exceptions under which EU institutions may refuse the requested information are set out in Article 4 of the Transparency Regulation and Article 6(2) of the Aarhus Regulation.
+The grounds for exceptions under which EU institutions may refuse the requested information are set out in Article 4 of the Access-to-documents Regulation and Article 6(2) of the Aarhus Regulation.

-Article 4(1) of the Transparency Regulation lists absolute exceptions to access to documents where access must be refused if disclosure would cause harm.
-Article 4(2) contains relative exceptions where the EU institutions must refuse access to documents where disclosure would cause harm unless there is an overriding public interest in disclosure, which must be proved by the requestor.
-This ‘public interest’ ground, which is also set out in Article 6(1) of the Aarhus Regulation, has to be assessed on a case-by-case basis by balancing each argument in favour of and against disclosure of the requested document.
-Furthermore, under Article 6(1) of the Aarhus Regulation, an overriding public interest in disclosure is deemed to exist where the information that is requested relates to emissions into the environment.
+Article 4(1) of the Access-to-documents Regulation lists absolute exceptions to disclosure where access must be refused if disclosure would cause harm.
+Article 4(2) contains relative exceptions where an overriding public interest in disclosure, to be proved by the applicant, leads to disclosure.
+The 'public interest' has to be assessed on a case-by-case basis by balancing each argument in favour of and against disclosure.
+Furthermore, under Article 6(1) of the Aarhus Regulation, an overriding public interest in disclosure is presumed where the requested information relates to emissions into the environment.

 Generally, the grounds for refusal have to be interpreted in a restrictive manner.
-The applicant has to be informed about the reason(s) for refusal of the application.
+The applicant is informed about these reasons.

 Article 4, paragraph 5

-Article 7 of the Aarhus Regulation specifies the procedure to be taken when the EU institution or body does not hold the requested information.
+Article 7 of the Aarhus Regulation specifies the procedure when the EU institution or body does not hold the requested information.

 Article 4, paragraph 6

-Article 4(6) of the Transparency Regulation addresses the issue of partial access.
+Article 4(6) of the Access-to-documents Regulation concerns partial access.

 Article 4, paragraph 7

-Article 7 of the Transparency Regulation specifies the procedure to be followed in terms of time limits and other requirements for a refusal.
+Article 7 of the Access-to-documents Regulation specifies time limits and requirements for a refusal.

 Article 4, paragraph 8